tungbt94/DonateBloodCalculator/README.md

 Download or copy code in tinhNgayHienMau.cpp and run in devC or import into your project

 #Contributor
-Pull and push to new branch.
+Pull and push to branch contributor .
 You are welcome